BoatSh0es/Tap-It/README.md

+# Tap-It -- A JavaScript Drum Machine with CSS animations.
-# Tap-It - Built from a tutorial by Dave Ed on youtube.
+# - Built from a tutorial by Dave Ed on youtube.